 - Other issues

 In some cases, the person deemed inadmissible may be able to obtain a waiver or meet an exception written into the law.
 For example, in many situations, individuals who are victims of trafficking may not be treated as inadmissible even if they have a great likelihood of becoming a public charge.

-Obstacles Caused by the Application Process Itself
+What are Obstacles Caused by the Application Process?

 U.S. immigration law is complex and procedures can be difficult to understand, particularly for those not entirely fluent in the English language.
 Therefore, many applicants who are otherwise eligible to obtain LPR status are prevented from doing so because of the inability to complete the application process or mistakes made during the process.

 For that reason, many applicants find it advantageous to work with an experienced immigration attorney to ensure that requirements are properly fulfilled and applications are filled out and documented in the most advantageous manner.

 An Immigration Attorney Can Help Overcome Obstacles to Obtaining LPR Status

 Many will find it extremely difficult to overcome the obstacles to obtaining LPR status in Lombard.
 But for many others, assistance from a dedicated immigration lawyer who understands the process of obtaining a permanent visa can make all the difference.